turbot/guardrails-samples/hub_content/policy_packs/aws/aws_vpc_flow_logs/README.md

     terraform init
     export TURBOT_PROFILE="my-workspace"
     terraform plan
-    terrafrom apply
+    terraform apply
     ```

 1. **Attach the Policy Pack to your test account**: Within the Guardrails UI navigate to [{workspace-url}/apollo?exploreMode=account](#).
 Select the account from the list for testing.
-Click on the "Detail" subtab and look for the "Policy Packs" widget in the bottom right of the page.
+Click on the "Detail" sub-tab and look for the "Policy Packs" widget in the bottom right of the page.
 Select the "MANAGE" link and `+ Add` the `Configure VPC Flow Logs` Policy Pack from the dropdown menu, then select "Save".
     > [!IMPORTANT]
     > Do not add or remove more than one Policy Pack to a resource at a time.
 Adding Policy Packs is an asynchronous operation, after changing the Policy Pack configuration for a resource, wait at least 5 minutes before adding or removing other Policy Packs.

 1. **Verify state (`OK`, `Alarm`, `Error`) of associated controls**: Within the Guardrails UI navigate to:

-    ```
+    ```sh
     {workspace-url}/apollo/controls/explore?filter=controlTypeId%3A%27tmod%3A%40turbot%2Faws-vpc-core%23%2Fcontrol%2Ftypes%2FvpcFlowloggingStack%27
     ```